sp12138/sp12138.github.io/_pages/about.md

 I am a graduate student in the Center for Big Data of Peking University, Beijing.
 I work on deep learning in medical imaging and computer vision.
 Before that, I did my bachelor's at the school of Hunan University.

 ## Education
 - Sep.
+1, 2019 to Now: Master of Data Science, Center for Big Data, Peking University.
+- Sep.
 1, 2015 to Jun.
 31, 2019: Bachelor degree in Computer Science and Technology, College of Information Science and Engineering, Hunan University.
-- Sep.
-1, 2019 to Now: Master of Data Science, Center for Big Data, Peking University

 ## Informations
 - Email: czifan@pku.edu.cn